Sheepy-Ltd/API/README.md

  - MySQL has no transactional DDL.
 This means that if you mess up creating a table in the middle of a migration, you cannot rollback easily.
  - MySQL has a lot of security issues.
 New zero-day vulnerabilities are found very regularly.
- - MySQL is owned by Oracle.
  - MySQL is slow.
-It beats Postgres etc at some things, but once you move beyond basic queries it begins to slog.
+It beats Postgresql at some things, but once you move beyond basic queries it begins to slog.
  - MySQL disconnects you randomly.
 Unless you setup your connection specially, it will break regularly.
  - MySQL allows all kinds of insane data to be inserted.
 '0000-00-00' is valid in MySQL.
  - MySQL is not ANSI compliant.
 You have to turn it on; even then it isn't fully compliant.